 Now, before you get too excited, I do want to tell you that Las Ramblas has been nicknamed “The Pickpocketing Capital of Europe” due to the abundance of people – tourists and locals alike – on this street.
 I’m not saying this so you avoid it, I’m saying it so you come prepared…and the best way to do that is to read my other post, The Best Ways to Avoid Pickpocketing in Barcelona!

-5. Check Out The Mercado de La Boqueria
+6. Check Out The Mercado de La Boqueria

 While you’re on Las Ramblas, pop into the Mercado de La Boqueria (aka Mercat St Josep La Boqueria), a large food market that will likely blow your mind.
 Spain is famous for its food mercados (markets) that have everything you could possibly imagine: meat, cheese, seafood, wine, dessert, sandwiches, the list goes on and on.
 Expect this market to be crowded, especially during high tourist season.
 When I lived in Barcelona for a summer, there were times it was so crowded that I could barely see what the individual vendors were offering.
 But it’s worth it to at least walk through, especially because we don’t have markets like this in America!

-Fun fact – In addition to Mercado de La Boqueria, I’ve also been to Mercado Central in Valencia, Spain.
+- Fun fact – In addition to Mercado de La Boqueria, I’ve also been to Mercado Central in Valencia, Spain.
 However, my favorite mercado I’ve seen so far is Mercado de San Miguel in Madrid, Spain.

-6. People Watch at Plaça Reial
+7. People Watch at Plaça Reial

-Plaça Reial (translation: “Royal Plaza”) is a lively square in the heart of the Gothic Quarter surrounded by palm trees, giving it somewhat of a “tropical” feel.
+Plaça Reial (“Royal Plaza”) is a lively square in the heart of the Gothic Quarter surrounded by palm trees, giving it somewhat of a “tropical” feel.
 If you ask me, the palm trees seem kind of random in this part of the city, but I digress.
-It has a fountain in the center with two lampposts that were designed by (who else?)
-Antoni Gaudi, and in fact, serve as his first commissionable work for the city!
+Plaça Reial is a great place to grab a cup of coffee and people-watch.
+This area has also become a huge draw for nightlife in Barcelona.
+Events, concerts, and festivals are often held here, and there are a few nightclubs in the square as well.
+Be sure to notice the fountain in the center with two lampposts that were designed by (who else?)
+Antoni Gaudi.

-7. Go Inside the Basilica of Santa Maria del Mar
+8. Go Inside the Basilica of Santa Maria del Mar

 Santa Maria del Mar is another impressive church in the Gothic District (although from the outside, not as impressive as the Barcelona Cathedral IMO).
 Still, it is definitely worth seeing.
 You can also go inside and tour this church as well, which I would recommend.
 Its incredibly high dome shaped ceiling, tall pillars, stained glass windows, and Gothic-style architecture is truly a work of art.